paybondpaybond

 Disputes freeze automated settlement.
 Open them when human judgment is required before or instead of accepting the predicate outcome.

-Operator / Console Gateway Harbor | | | |-- POST /v1/disputes/cases| | | { intent_id, ... } |-- POST .../dispute/open ----->| | | | state → disputed (settlement frozen) | |<- 2xx ------------------------| | | insert case (status: frozen) | |<-- 201 case + harbor ----| | | | | |-- POST .../notes | timeline + evidence refs | |-- POST .../evidence | (Gateway Postgres only) | | | | |-- POST .../resolve | | | resolution: |-- POST .../dispute/resolve -->| | resolved_release | { action: release } | capture / release rail | resolved_refund | { action: refund } | cancel / refund rail |<-- 200 ------------------| |
+Operator / Console Gateway Harbor | | | |-- POST /v1/disputes/cases| | | { intent_id, ... } |-- POST .../dispute/open ----->| | | | state → disputed (settlement frozen) | |<- 2xx ------------------------| | | insert case (status: frozen) | |<-- 201 case and harbor -| | | | | |-- POST .../notes | timeline and evidence refs | |-- POST .../evidence | case evidence attachments | | | | |-- POST .../resolve | | | resolution: |-- POST .../dispute/resolve -->| | resolved_release | { action: release } | capture / release rail | resolved_refund | { action: refund } | cancel / refund rail |<-- 200 ------------------| |

 Opening a case